 Everyone has a bit of ‘creator’ in them at some point.
 And probably a bit of a ‘critic’ too.
-But in reality, most of us when we’re in big organisations spend our time coasting.
+But in reality, most people spend their time coasting.

 So, we’re all creators, critics and coasters at some point.
-We can’t change the critics behaviour, but we can aim to nudge coasters out of their comfort zone and bring out their creator side. (see also our Six Hats creative thinking article for more on this).
+We can’t change the critics’ behaviour, but we can aim to nudge coasters out of their comfort zone and bring out their creator side.
+(See our Six Hats creative thinking article for more on this).

 Conclusion - how to be a more creative company

-If you want to be a more creative company, it’s important you encourage the creators, minimise the impact of the critics and prod the coasters to be more supportive.
+If you want to be a more creative company, it’s important you encourage the creators, handle the critics and prod the coasters to be more supportive.

-We think of ourselves as creators.
+We love working with creators.
 And we love working with businesses to encourage creators to land more new ideas.
-Contact us if you need help with becoming a more creative company.
+Get in touch if you need help with becoming a more creative company.